min2ha/ukwa-site/content/target/42552/index.en.md

   "subject": "The Queen's Official Birthday 2016"
 }

-# Girlguiding joins in celebrations for The Queen’s very special birthday

 This year, Girlguiding - alongside hundreds of other charities across the UK - will be celebrating the 90th birthday of our patron, The Queen.